Code-Institute-Submissions/roy-finch-full-website-dev_NovResub/README.md

 No matter what styling I was going to apply I wanted the filters and apply button to have there own line if the views width became to small.
 I wanted this to be the case as the user can't choose the filters within a confind space so I made the filters seperate on smaller screens but stuck with the original layout for larger screens as that is orginally how I wanted the site to look.

+Using the user stories I have added the ability to create an account and within this a user can be able to access the order history and order details so next time that they use the checkout page they can be able to be given a form that has been completed using the details saved to the profile.
+This means that a user can create an account and have an easier time checkout within the app and be able to do purchases quicker.
+Also if they haven't updated the account details they can choose to save their information for a future time so they can make their next checking out quicker and more effective.

+Within my site I am dealing with products that have a large price and I would feel as though users would only need to purchase one of the products on the site, I have made it so that this is met, but if a user wanted to add several of the same product it would be a little more difficult as they can't add several to the basket with one action but they can use the add and remove buttons to easily effect and change the amount of an item they have within their basket.

+Within the layout of the website I have added a series of tags to annotate the navigation of the website so that the user can find what they want easier.

+I have made it so that most of the time you are able to view the products you can always click them and view their details page.
+Within the details page the image is sized to able to be viewed easier than some of the smaller images on the webpage so some users who need to view the images on a larger scale can do by clicking on the image.

+The navigation on the site is made to be be absolute instead of fixed so that the user has more space on the site and due to the basket taking up a portion of the viewers space on the site they will need to be able to see the site without too many items taking up the space that would be more benefitial to the user to use the site.
+I have added a series of buttons that do allow for a simple way of navigating the site at a click of a button to help the user be able to navigate the website more effectively.
+Also made it so that during development a user can add another button incase they want to add more products and create ways to navigate to those products.

 ## Deployment

 Within the instance of depolying the website, I had to restyle the website using bootstrap but was not able to alter the style of the generated forms, as they are harder to style.